-Parasites are organisms that live on or inside another organism (the host) and depend on the host for nutrition to live.
+Parasites Overview of Parasitic Infections A parasite is an organism that lives on or inside another organism (the host) and benefits (for example, by getting nutrients) from the host at the host's expense.
+Although this definition actually... read more are organisms that live on or inside another organism (the host) and depend on the host for nutrition to live.
 Some species of flies lay their eggs on other insects or on objects that may come into contact with people’s skin.
 Some flies deposit their eggs in or near a wound or sore.
 The eggs hatch and become larvae, which are parasites that can burrow into skin.

-There are three main types of skin infestation by fly larvae:
+There are 3 main types of skin infestation by fly larvae:

 The disorders vary depending on the species of fly involved.
 These infestations usually occur in tropical countries.
 People in the United States who have myiasis usually have recently arrived from or visited a tropical country.